parthamallik/api_portal/README.md

 Feel free to try out !!

-- Get all subdomains : will return empty list
+- Get all subdomains : will return 404
 - Create a subdomain : will get created, object wil be returned in response
 - Use the getSubdomain by Id Api : you will get the subdomain details returned
   - If you call this with 30 seconds of creation, it will be returned from cache ( redis )